Does my dog miss me?

 My dog is mad at me for leaving

-I do a lot of pet sitting in Fargo, and I also worked at a boarding kennel for years.
+I do a lot of pet sitting in Solana Beach, and I also worked at a boarding kennel for years.
 Through these jobs I’ve dealt with dog owners of all kinds.
 Many dog owners don’t understand their dogs and want to believe their dogs are pining over them the whole time they’re gone.

 The dogs I take care of are always, always having a great time without their owners.
 Most dogs are going to have a great time with someone willing to walk them, run them, play with them, pet them and feed them.
 It’s very basic.

 Whenever Ace has stayed with anyone new or at a boarding kennel, he comes home exhausted from the extra mental and physical stimulation.
 He is somewhat introverted like me and needs to “recharge” after being around new people or new places.
 He will sleep for a good 36 hours when he comes home.
 The more tired he is, the more fun I know he had.

 It’s as though Ace is thinking, “Well, there’s nothing going on here, time to catch up on some sleep.”